ehetherington/libtinylogger/guide/performance.md

 processor.
 But there is an immediate jump of about 1 microsecond over the XW6600 results.
 This prompted measurement of the `clock_gettime()` and `localtime_r()` functions.
-Unexpectedly, the `clock_gettime()` function went from 57 microseconds on the XW660 to 593 microseconds on the RaspberryPi.
+Unexpectedly, the `clock_gettime()` function went from 57 nanoseconds on the XW660 to 593 nanoseconds on the RaspberryPi.
 And `localtime_r()` function also suffered a disproportional increase.

 ### Preliminary investigation into time function overhead